 Teachers everywhere rejoice – it is Winter Break!
 My life is usually very “Go Go Go” so I am using this time off for some much needed

 rest and relaxation traveling!
 I was long overdue for a trip to see Bestie, my childhood best friend, who you probably remember as the bike riding maven from my summer trip to Greenville, SC.
 (Side note, Bestie is also an amazingly talented artist!
 I got to see her studio during this trip and it is so cool to see the process that goes into making such stunning prints, drawings, and paintings.
 You can find her work here).
 Bestie lives in Birmingham, Alabama and I’m ashamed to say that, even though it is only a few hours from my hometown, I haven’t seen much of the historical (and tasty!) city.
-Bestie helped me fix that, and it is with her thoughtful guidance and excellent food choices that I am able to bring you this guide to a quick getaway in Birmingham, AL.
+Bestie helped me fix that, and it is with her thoughtful guidance and excellent food choices that I am able to bring you this guide to a weekend getaway in Birmingham, AL.

 Birmingham Mini Food Tour